Perinatal Suicide

 Listen to our MHR MiniCast

-In this special Mental Health Reform Podcast, MiniCast episode, we explore the research on Perinatal Suicide in Ireland in detail.
-Delve into the research and lived experience that shapes this important data.
+In this special Mental Health Reform Podcast, MiniCast episode, we explore the findings and lived experience that inform our research on Perinatal Suicide in Ireland.